"Starlight In The East"

 Song copyrighted by Bob at ASCAP before he left for SESAC in 1997.
 This may be Bob's copyrighting of his version of Tampa Red's SHE'S LOVE CRAZY, performed live many times in 1978.
 Thanks to Tim Dunn for the information

-Two albums on which Joan Baez sings LOVE IS JUST A FOUR LETTER WORD, the 1968 Vanguard double LP Any Day Now and the 1998 Vanguard CD Baez Sings Dylan - scans by Dave Plentus
+Four albums on which Joan Baez sings LOVE IS JUST A FOUR LETTER WORD, the 1968 Vanguard double LP Any Day Now , the 1973 Vanguard album Hits/Greatest & Others, the 1998 Vanguard CD Baez Sings Dylan (scan by Jack from Canada), and the 1991 Rhino various artists compilation I Shall Be Unreleased

 LOVE IS JUST A FOUR LETTER WORD 1964 H?

-Written at Joan Baez's house in Carmel, CA, in March 1964, available only as a cover by Joan Baez on her "Any Day Now" album, and also included on her "Hits/Greatest and Others" and "Baez Sings Dylan" compilations.
+Written at Joan Baez's house in Carmel, CA, in March 1964, available only as a cover by Joan Baez on her 1968 "Any Day Now" album, and also included on her "Hits/Greatest and Others" and "Baez Sings Dylan" compilations.
 Thanks to Michael Poole for reminding me she also sings it in the D.A.
 Pennebaker film "Don't Look Back".
-Lyrics on bobdylan.com No Dylan version circulates, although it's been reported that collectors like Stephen Pickering and Clinton Heylin do have copies of a home recording/demo
+Lyrics on bobdylan.com are here.
+No Dylan version circulates, although it was reported on the Internet that copies of a home recording/demo are in the possession of a few select Dylan collectors - Clinton Heylin denies having a copy in his book "Revolution In The Air - The Songs Of Bob Dylan Vol. 1: 1957-73" (Constable, 2009)

 LOVE WILL ENDURE 1966 N?

-Possible song title listed on the manuscript page of PLEDGING MY TIME, included in "Rough Songs" by Stephen Bishop - for more details see CROSS ROADS
+Possible song title listed on the manuscript page of PLEDGING MY TIME, included in "Rough Songs" by Stephen Bishop - for more details see CROSS FIRE

 Lake.jpg (40783 bytes)